 FLORAL ATTRACTIONS

-Don’t miss the Canadian debut of Fleurs de Villes VOYAGE presented by Porsche - a fresh floral trail throughout the Bloor-Yorkville neighbourhood from May 10-14, 2023.
-This fresh floral celebration will feature 35 installations at stops including the Anndore House Hotel, 2 Bloor East, The Colonnade, Eataly Toronto, the Hazelton Hotel, Holt Renfrew Centre, Holt Renfrew, Manulife Centre, Park Hyatt Toronto, Village Orthodontics, W Toronto, Yorkville Lane, Yorkville Village, Slate Asset Management / Canderel at 151 Bloor West and more.
-The event will highlight iconic global destinations such as the Canadian Rocky Mountains and Dutch tulip fields, through spectacular installations and mannequins that will take visitors on an experience of discovery and cultural storytelling.
+Don’t miss the Canadian debut of Fleurs de Villes ARTISTE - a fresh floral trail throughout the Bloor-Yorkville neighbourhood from May 8 - 12, 2024.
+This fresh floral celebration will feature 36 installations at stops including the Anndore House Hotel, 2 Bloor East, The Colonnade, Eataly Toronto, the Hazelton Hotel, Holt Renfrew Centre, Manulife Centre, W Toronto, Yorkville Lane, Yorkville Village, Slate Asset Management / Canderel at 151 Bloor West and more.
+The event will highlight artworks and artists from Canada and around the globe, from painting to opera, Monet to Morriseau.
+Spectacular floral installations and mannequins will invite visitors to view iconic art through a new floral perspective.

 PUBLIC GARDENS IN TORONTO